arrowse/ScrimBoard-Theta/readme.md

 **Want to delete it?**

-The author can hit cancel to look for another team (if one was already found), which will change the cancel button to a delete button.
+The author can hit cancel to look for another team (if one was already found), changing the cancel button to a delete button.
 The author can then hit delete.

 ### Viewing a post

 Command: /scrim-**view**

-Shows your current post to you as an ephemeral message, with the accepter’s info attached if relevant alongside the options to cancel or delete your post.
+Shows your current post to you as an ephemeral message, with the accepter’s info attached if relevant, alongside the options to cancel or delete your post.

 # Data structures 🌉

 Ok but like ehh how do the thing store the value?
 Objects?
-What am I, Json Borne?
+What am I, JSON Borne?

 **Instance Disk Storage** (.csv, not accessible to anyone without local system access)